awsdocs/aws-sct-user-guide/doc_source/agents.dw.md

 1. Choose **OK**\.

-### Using native Netezza partitioning<a name="agents.VirtualPartitioning.Netezza"></a>
+## Using native partitioning<a name="agents.NativePartitioning"></a>

-To speed up data migration, you can enable extraction agents to use the physical distribution of tables on a Netezza server\.
+To speed up data migration, your data extraction agents can use native partitions of tables on your source data warehouse server\.
+AWS SCT supports native partitioning for migrations from Greenplum, Netezza, and Oracle to Amazon Redshift\.

 For example, after you create a project, you might collect statistics on a schema and analyze the size of the tables selected for migration\.
-For tables that exceed the size specified, AWS SCT triggers the native Netezza partitioning mechanism\.
+For tables that exceed the size specified, AWS SCT triggers the native partitioning mechanism\.

-**To use native Netezza partitioning**
+**To use native partitioning**

 1. Open AWS SCT, and choose **New project** for **File**\.
 The **New project** dialog box appears\.

-1. Create a new project and connect to the source and target servers\.
+1. Create a new project, add your source and target servers, and create mapping rules\.
+For more information, see [Creating an AWS SCT project](CHAP_UserInterface.md#CHAP_UserInterface.Project)\.

 1. Choose **View**, and then choose **Main view**\.

+1. For **Project settings**, choose the **Data migration** tab\.
+Choose **Use automatic partitioning\.** For Greenplum and Netezza source databases, enter the minimal size of supported tables in megabytes \(for example, 100\)\.
+AWS SCT automatically creates separate migration subtasks for each native partition that isn't empty\.
+For Oracle to Amazon Redshift migrations, AWS SCT creates subtasks for all partitioned tables\.

 1. In the left panel that displays the schema from your source database, choose a schema\.
 Open the context \(right\-click\) menu for the object, and chose **Collect statistics**\.

-1. Choose each table to be migrated, and analyze the size and number of rows\.

-1. For **Current project settings**, choose the **Data migration** tab\.
-Choose **Use table partitioning … if table is more than**, and enter a table size limit in MB \(for example, 100\)\.
+For data migration from Oracle to Amazon Redshift, you can skip this step\.

+1. Choose all tables to migrate\.

 1. Register the required number of agents\.
 For more information, see [Registering extraction agents with the AWS Schema Conversion Tool](#agents.Using)\.

 1. Create a data extraction task for the selected tables\.
 For more information, see [Creating, running, and monitoring an AWS SCT data extraction task](#agents.Tasks)\.

-   Check if large tables are split into subtasks, and that each subtask matches the dataset that presents a part of the table located on one Netezza slice\.
+   Check if large tables are split into subtasks, and that each subtask matches the dataset that presents a part of the table located on one slice in your source data warehouse\.

-1. Start and monitor the migration process until migration of the selected tables has finished\.
+1. Start and monitor the migration process until AWS SCT data extraction agents complete the migration of data from your source tables\.

 ## Migrating LOBs to Amazon Redshift<a name="agents.LOBs"></a>